 As far as the shuài gē (handsome guy) and měi nǚ (pretty girl) titles go…we hate to break it to ya.
 But they’re probably just buttering you up to make a purchase.
 Sorry!

 The list of strange ways to address people we don’t know personally continues.
-When we see someone older than us in public, we call them “aunty” for the ladies and “uncle” for the men.
+When we see someone older than us in public, we call them “auntie” for the ladies and “uncle” for the men.
 Not that we’re their niece or nephew, it’s simply a way for us to address them without even having to know their name!
 If anything, it stems from a place of affection and respect.

-7. Why do you eat hawker food… even when you’re not at the hawker centre?
+10. Why do you eat hawker food… even when you’re not at the hawker centre?

 I’m eating sushi!
 Just kidding, it’s chicken rice.
 Again.
 With chilli, of course.

-8. Why do you love queues so much?
+11. Why do you love queues so much?

-The act of willingly queueing is as Singaporean as it can get.
+The act of willingly queuing is as Singaporean as it can get.
 Typically regarded by others as a mind-numbing, time-waster of a chore, locals find great thrill when they chance upon a snaking line of humans.
 What lies at the finishing end?
 Is it freebies?
 Yay!
 We don’t even care what it is – we need it in our lives.

-9. Wait, what are we rushing for again?
+12. Wait, what are we rushing for again?

-This falls under the category of unexplainable cultural phenomenons that just become ingrained in a collective society over the time.
+This falls under the category of unexplainable cultural phenomenons that just become ingrained in a society over time.
 Like how people from certain countries are known to be extraordinarily punctual, courteous, or conscientious.

 Fun fact: A study by The British Council showed that Singaporeans are the #1 fastest walkers in the world, followed by people who live in Copenhagen and Madrid.

-While I’m usually rushing by default to make it in time for school or work, I find that I’m speed-walking even on the days when I can afford to travel at a leisurely pace.
+While I’m usually rushing by default to make it in time for school or work, I find that I’m speed-walking even on the days I can afford to travel at a leisurely pace.
 With that many people in your midst just whizzing by you to chope a seat on the train, it just feels weird to be shuffling along slowly.

-10. Who eats ice cream with BREAD?
+13. Who eats ice cream with BREAD?